St Edward's School, Oxford

-St Edward's School is a public school (English fee-charging boarding and day school) in Oxford, England.
-It is known informally as 'Teddies'.
+St Edward's School is a public school (English fee-charging boarding and day school) in Oxford, England, of Victorian provenance.
+It is informally known as 'Teddies'.

+It has had a formidable sporting reputation in rugby, cricket, and rowing, since the 19th century.
+During the 20th century, and especially during the Second World War, the school became nationally famous for its Royal Air Force officers.
-Approximately sixty pupils live in each of its thirteen houses.
-The school is a member of the Rugby Group, the Headmasters' and Headmistresses' Conference, and the Oxfordshire Independent and State School Partnership.
-Termly fees in 2024/2025 are £15,906 (+ VAT) for boarding and £12,725 (+ VAT) for day pupils.
-The school is also affiliated to the Church of England.

-The school teaches the GCSE, A Level and International Baccalaureate (IB) qualifications.
-The sixth form is split evenly between pupils studying A Levels and the IB Diploma.
+It is a member of the Rugby Group, the Headmasters' and Headmistresses' Conference, and the Oxfordshire Independent and State School Partnership.
+Its termly fees in 2025/2026 are £18,932 (including VAT) for boarding and £15,866 (including VAT) for day pupils.
+It teaches GCSE, A Level, and International Baccalaureate (IB) qualifications.
+Its sixth form is split evenly between pupils studying for A Levels and pupils studying for the IB Diploma.

 History

-The school was founded in 1863 by Thomas Chamberlain, student of Christ Church, Oxford, and vicar of St Thomas the Martyr's Church, Oxford.
-The school carries the name of St Edward the Martyr, King of England from 975 to 978.
+The school was founded, to educate the sons of clergy, in 1863 by Tractarian The Rev. Thomas Chamberlain, who was Senior Student and Honorary Canon of Christ Church, Oxford, and the Vicar of St Thomas the Martyr's Church, Oxford.
+It is named after St Edward the Martyr, King of England from 975 to 978.

-Early history

-The original school building was Mackworth Hall, which at that time stood on New Inn Hall Street in central Oxford.

-In 1873, after a storm damaged the school buildings and in anticipation of growing numbers, A. B. Simeon, the first Warden, moved the school to Summertown.
-At the time, the site was on the boundary of Oxford and surrounded by farmland, and Simeon bought a large plot for the school.
-The school remains on that 100 acre site today, with the Quadrangle and playing fields on opposite sides of Woodstock Road.
+The original school-building was Mackworth Hall, which at that time stood on New Inn Hall Street in central Oxford.
+In 1873, after a storm damaged its buildings, A. B. Simeon, its first Warden, moved the school to Summertown, which was on the boundary of Oxford and surrounded by farmland, of which Simeon bought a large plot for the school.
+The school remains on that 100 acre site, with its Quadrangle and playing fields on opposite sides of Woodstock Road.

-Simeon created an independent school with monastic-style buildings around a quadrangle.
-The original buildings were designed by William Wilkinson.
-The north range was built in 1873 and 1886, the gatehouse in 1879, and the east range, including Big School and the library, in 1881.
-Wilkinson's most significant building at St Edward's is the chapel, built in 1876.
+The original buildings were designed by William Wilkinson: the north range was built in 1873 and 1886, the gatehouse in 1879, and the east range, including Big School and the library, in 1881.
+Wilkinson's most significant building at St Edward's is the chapel, which was built in 1876.